Rutherglen: History

-The town seal's 19th-century Latin motto rendered by Professor George Gilbert Ramsay, "Ex fumo fama" ('fame from smoke') and the local saying from which it derived, "Let Ruglen's lums reek briskly", as well as the deliberately difficult to pronounce alternative "Ru’glen’s wee roond red lums reek briskly" (itself an adaptation of a Scotticism implying a smoking chimney signifying a prosperous, healthy and long life), all refer to the importance of industry and industriousness to the area.
+The town seal's 19th-century Latin motto rendered by Professor George Gilbert Ramsay is "Ex fumo fama" ('fame from smoke').
+A local saying derived from it is "Let Ruglen's lums reek briskly".
+There is also the deliberately difficult to pronounce alternative "Ru’glen’s wee roond red lums reek briskly".
+(These are an adaptation of a Scotticism that correlates a smoking chimney with a prosperous, healthy and long life).
+All refer to the importance of industry and industriousness to the area.

 The traditional version of the seal itself contained depictions of the Virgin and Child supported by twin angels (earlier by priests with thistles) and a fishing boat and men in the background.
 Along with the addition of the motto, in the 1889 official version the boat had a water design added, became more prominent and was placed in a shield at front centre, flanked by the angels with a helmet and mantling above, and the Virgin Mary above that.
 Over a century later, a simplified version was produced in 1999 featuring only the boat, the motto and a crown to represent the historic Royal Burgh status (which by then no longer had any legal significance); in the early 21st century, this seal often appears on the local Christmas lights.
 The ship and crown appear on the similar South Lanarkshire coat of arms, with cinquefoil flowers representing Hamilton and a double-headed eagle for Lanark.

 Horse and cattle markets, including the regular Beltane Fair in May and St Luke's Fair in November (accompanied by the baking of sour cakes by locals) were also common and popular until the 20th century, and are the reason for the Main Street being unusually wide.

 Rutherglen is nowadays primarily a dormitory suburb of Glasgow.